NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

-In addition, the file ``run/run-IntersectionErr.tif`` is created, based on the 4th band of the ``PC.tif`` file, having the gridded version of the closest distance between the pair of rays intersecting at each point in the cloud.
+In addition, the file ``run/run-IntersectionErr.tif`` is created, based on the 4th band of the ``PC.tif`` file, having the gridded version of the closest distance between the pair of rays intersecting at each point in the cloud (:numref:`triangulation_error`).
+This is also called the *triangulation error*, but it is only one way of evaluating the quality of the DEM.

 Here we have explicitly specified the spheroid (``-r moon``), rather than have it inferred automatically.
 The Moon spheroid will have a